KondorFinance/terms/README.md

 (a) To You.
 We may provide any notice to you under this Agreement by: (i) posting a notice on the Site; or (ii) sending a message to the email address then associated with your Account.
 Notices we provide by posting on the Site will be effective upon posting and notices we provide by email will be effective when we send the email.
 It is your responsibility to keep your email address current.
 You will be deemed to have received any email sent to the email address then associated with your account when we send the email, whether or not you actually receive the email.

 (b) To Us.
-To give us notice under this Agreement, you must contact us at: contact@Kondor.io.
+To give us notice under this Agreement, you must contact us at: hello@kondor.finance.

 12.9 No Third-Party Beneficiaries.
 Except as otherwise set forth herein, this Agreement does not create any third-party beneficiary rights in any individual or entity that is not a party to this Agreement.